 The hosted version of Ghost has its lowest plan priced at $29 a month, so it obviously doesn’t have a free option.

 Ghost is an open-source CMS though, so there is a free self-hosted version available.
-Signing up for it though, is less straight-forward than WordPress.org.
+Signing up for that is less straight-forward than going with WordPress.org as your free blog site of choice, though.

 Hosting Options for Ghost